kvasdopil/food/README.md

   - **Stage 1 - Parse User Input** (`/api/recipes/parse-user-input-stream`): Streams parsing of natural language input into structured metadata (title, description, tags).
 UI updates immediately as each field arrives.
 Image generation starts automatically when description is received.
   - **Stage 2 - Generate Recipe** (`/api/recipes/generate-stream`): After parsing completes, automatically generates the full recipe (ingredients, instructions, prep/cook times, servings).
 UI updates incrementally as fields arrive.
   - Both endpoints use NDJSON format with progressive field updates.
 Uses Gemini API's `streamGenerateContent` for real-time streaming.
 Fully tested with comprehensive Jest test suites.
 Recipe preview card appears immediately when parsing starts, showing title/description/tags first, then filling in with ingredients/instructions as they arrive.
 "Add recipe" button is only enabled after both stages complete.
-  - ✅ Recipe generation endpoint - **Implemented**: `/api/recipes/generate` endpoint accepts natural language user input and generates complete recipes with ingredients, instructions, tags, and image prompts (non-streaming, returns complete recipe)
+  - ✅ Recipe generation endpoint - **Implemented**: `/api/recipes/generate` endpoint accepts natural language user input and generates complete recipes with ingredients, instructions, tags, and image prompts (non-streaming, returns complete recipe).
+The LLM automatically identifies meal variations and includes a `variationOf` field when appropriate (e.g., "Chicken Fried Rice" → `variationOf: "Fried Rice"`).
   - ✅ Recipe preview image generation - **Implemented**: `/api/images/generate-preview` endpoint generates preview images using Google AI Gemini Image API (`gemini-2.5-flash-image`).
 Uses an optimized prompt for high-resolution professional food photography.
 Automatically triggered during recipe generation as soon as the meal description is available from the parse-user-input-stream endpoint, allowing images to generate in parallel with recipe content.
-  - ✅ Recipe refinement endpoint - **Implemented**: `/api/recipes/[slug]/refine` endpoint for evaluating and improving existing recipes
+  - ✅ Recipe refinement endpoint - **Implemented**: `/api/recipes/[slug]/refine` endpoint for evaluating and improving existing recipes.
+Preserves `variation_of` field during refinement.
-  - Support recipe variations (e.g., vegetarian versions of existing meals)
+  - ✅ Meal variations - **Implemented**: Recipes can be grouped by base meal name using the `variation_of` field.
+Recipe pages display a dropdown showing other variants of the same meal (e.g., "This meal has 2 more variants").
+Users can navigate between variants by clicking on variant names in the dropdown.
+The LLM automatically identifies and sets `variationOf` during recipe generation.
+A script (`scripts/populate-meal-variations.ts`) can analyze all recipes and populate `variation_of` values for existing recipes.

 - **Performance & UX**:
   - ✅ Centralized recipe storage with IndexedDB persistence - **Implemented**: Recipe data cached locally for instant loading, offline access, and improved user experience